dmachard/DNS-collector/docs/loggers/logger_elasticsearch.md

 `bulk-size` refers to the size of the batch of DNS messages sent to your Elasticsearch instance.
 Since sending these batches can take time, `bulk-channel-size` defines the number of batches the DNS collector can hold in memory before dropping them.

+> How does retry/backoff work?

+When a bulk request fails, the Elasticsearch client retries sending it after a delay.
+This delay increases exponentially after each failed attempt, starting from `retry-initial-delay` and capped at `retry-max-delay`.
+The retry process stops after retry-max-attempts failures or when the worker is stopped.